 The work can now be performed.
-The technician performing the work is encouraged to wear a long-sleeved gown with knit cuffs and rubber gloves.
+The technician performing the work is encouraged to wear a longsleeved gown with knit cuffs and rubber gloves.
 This will minimize the shedding of skin flora into the work area and concurrently protect the hands and arms from viable agent contamination.
 At a minimum, the hands and arms should be washed well with germicidal soap before and after work in the cabinet.
-For the preparation of antineoplastic drugs, the following procedures summarize those contained in OSHA Technical Manual TED 1-0.15A, Section VI, Chapter 2 "Controlling Occupational Exposure to Hazardous Drugs".
-The above document should be thoroughly studied and reviewed prior to drug preparation in the cabinet.